 Here are our eight key steps to planning a networking event and creating exciting opportunities in the process.

 1. Define your purpose

-The best networking groups are ones with a niche area of focus.
+The first step to coming up with great networking event ideas is to work out your end goal.
 Perhaps you want to create a group for people working in your specific industry or a network for entrepreneurs or small business owners?
-Or maybe you simply want to provide the opportunity for people new to the area to make friends?
+Or maybe you simply want to provide networking events for people new to the area to make friends?

-It helps to define the type of people you want to come along and what you want them to get out of the event.
+When thinking about your networking event proposal, it helps to define the type of people you want to come along and what you want them to get out of your networking event.
 Remember, this is how you will ‘sell’ it to them.
-For example, if you’re running an event for media professionals, you might say it’s, “a chance for journalists, editors and publicists to expand their contact books, collaborate on stories and discover professional opportunities.”
+For example, if you’re running an event for media professionals, you might say it’s ‘a chance for journalists, editors, and publicists to expand their contact books, collaborate on stories, and discover professional opportunities’.